Last updated 11th October 2019 00:00 (GMT)

 Metro Retro will only contact users with information that they deem important to continue using the software or to maintain a user’s rights.
 They will use the email address provided by the user on account creation.
 Should a user wish to contact Metro Retro, they can do so by using the following email address: email@example.com.

-Metro Retro does use analytics tools to gather user information whilst they use the service.
+Metro Retro uses analytics tools to gather user information whilst they use the service.
 This is to allow the Metro Retro team to analyse how, when and why you use the service in an attempt to improve and innovate the product.